Netherlands in World War II

-The Allies liberated most of the south of the Netherlands in the second half of 1944.
+The Allies liberated most of the south of the Netherlands in the second half of 1944 but were unable to cross the great rivers.
 The rest of the country, especially the west and north, remained under German occupation and suffered from a famine at the end of 1944, known as the "Hunger Winter".
-On 5 May 1945, the German surrender at Lüneburg Heath led to the final liberation of the whole country.
+On 5 May 1945, the German surrender at Lüneburg Heath led to the final liberation of the whole country, the Netherlands being one of the last nations of Europe to be liberated from Germany.
+This is now commemorated every year as Bevrijdingsdag (Liberation Day).
+The end of the war is commemorated as National Remembrance 15 August.